Mik3asg/mik3asg/README.md

 # Mickael Asghar 👋
 I'm Mickael and I live in the UK.
-Passionnate about designing and building secure and resilient Cloud based-solutions and automation.
+Passionnate about designing, building and managing secure and resilient Cloud based-solutions, automation and DevOps practices.

 ## Skills and Experience
 * ☁️ AWS Cloud Computing